Institute-for-ReWriting-World-History/the1854project/README.md

 ## Notes

-Ādi Śaṅkarācārya.
-Self-Knowledge: An English Translation of Sankaracharya Atmabodha with Notes, Comments, and Introduction.
-Translated by Swami Nikhilānand, Sri Ramakrishna Math, 1947.
+Swami Nikhilānand. *Self-Knowledge: An English Translation of Sankaracharya Atmabodha with Notes, Comments, and Introduction.* Sri Ramakrishna Math, 1947.

 Nisbet, R.A. *The Degradation of the Academic Dogma: The University in America, 1945-1970.* Pearson Education, 1971.

+Guénon, R. *The Crisis of the Modern World.* Sophia Perennis, 2001.

 Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી \[Etymological
 Gujarati-English Dictionary\].* 2nd Edition, Asian Educational Services, 2002.

-Johnson, W.J. "Ārya(n).” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
+Johnson, W.J. "Ārya(N).” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
 28.

 ---.
 "Caste.” *A Dictionary of Hinduism*, Oxford University Press, 2009,